-Yes, Max Jacobson Was in a Terrible Accident
+Yes, Max Jacobson Is Alive.
+He Survived a Horrible Accident

-In December 23, 2013, while walking to his Vegas gym, Max crossed the street at red light.
+On December 23, 2013, while walking to his Vegas gym, Max crossed the street at a red light.
 He was hit by a speeding pickup truck that went right through the light.
 Max suffered serious head injuries: TBI, or traumatic brain injury.

-• I was pleased to publish, here on Luxury Travel, Max's first story post-accident, a bubbly review of FIZZ Las Vegas Champagne Bar.
+I was pleased to publish, here on TripSavvy, Max's first story post-accident, a bubbly review of FIZZ Las Vegas Champagne Bar.
 Go Max!

 Max Jacobson's Background